tfogo/website/content/en/docs/concepts/storage/volumes.md

 several media types.

 ## Out-of-Tree Volume Plugins
-The Out-of-tree volume plugins include the Container Storage Interface (`CSI`) and `Flexvolume`.
+The Out-of-tree volume plugins include the Container Storage Interface (CSI) and Flexvolume.
 They enable storage vendors to create custom storage plugins without adding them to the Kubernetes repository.

-Before the introduction of `CSI` and `Flexvolume`, all volume plugins (like volume types listed above) were "in-tree" meaning they were built, linked, compiled, and shipped with the core Kubernetes binaries and extend the core Kubernetes API.
+Before the introduction of CSI and Flexvolume, all volume plugins (like volume types listed above) were "in-tree" meaning they were built, linked, compiled, and shipped with the core Kubernetes binaries and extend the core Kubernetes API.
 This meant that adding a new storage system to Kubernetes (a volume plugin) required checking code into the core Kubernetes code repository.

-Both `CSI` and `Flexvolume` allow volume plugins to be developed independent of the Kubernetes code base, and deployed (installed) on Kubernetes clusters as extensions.
+Both CSI and Flexvolume allow volume plugins to be developed independent of the Kubernetes code base, and deployed (installed) on Kubernetes clusters as extensions.